great-expectations/great_expectations/docs/guides/setup/configuring_data_contexts/how_to_instantiate_a_data_context_without_a_yml_file.md

 )
 ```

-    The following example shows a Data Context configuration with an SQLAlchemy datasource and two GCS buckets for metadata stores, using some custom and some default prefixes.
-Note that you can still substitute environment variables as in the YAML based configuration to keep sensitive credentials out of your code. ``default_bucket_name``, ``default_project_name`` sets the default value for all stores that are not specified individually.
+    The following example shows a Data Context configuration with an SQLAlchemy datasource and two GCS buckets for metadata Stores, using some custom and some default prefixes.
+Note that you can still substitute environment variables as in the YAML based configuration to keep sensitive credentials out of your code. `default_bucket_name`, `default_project_name` sets the default value for all stores that are not specified individually.

     The resulting DataContextConfig from the following example creates an Expectations store and Data Docs using the ``my_default_bucket`` and ``my_default_project`` parameters since their bucket and project is not specified explicitly.
 The validations store is created using the explicitly specified ``my_validations_bucket`` and ``my_validations_project``.
 Further, the prefixes are set for the Expectations store and validations store, while Data Docs use the default ``data_docs`` prefix.